 The successful candidate for this position will have:

 - A Medical Degree [MBBS or equivalent] and

 - Experience in developing and delivering health education programs [desirable]

 How You Will Help

-- assist by bringing a primary health care service to remote rural communities where health care is either not available or very limited.
+- assisting to bring a sustainable primary health care service to remote rural communities where health care is either not available or very limited.

-- Will provide health education programs that assist to improve the living conditions and further develop health knowledge of rural communities.
+- providing health education programs that assist to improve the living conditions and further develop health knowledge of rural communities.

 Note: The monthly living allowance enables you to live a modest local lifestyle.
 Based on the cost of living in a particular country, it covers food, your daily commute, communication and other local costs.
 It is not set to enable you to meet financial commitments at home, such as a mortgage or a personal loan.
 It will not cover the costs of eating out and other entertainment.
 Read more about what is covered in our FAQ.

 To find out more, please contact Lalena Graham, Programs & Placement Coordinator on 02 9560 5333 or at [email protected].